 23 unique sales discovery questions

-Following are some unique questions that will help nurture trust and create a personal connection with your prospect:
+There are many different types of questions (and follow-up questions) you can ask and chances are you haven’t considered all of them.
+Here are some unique questions that could help nurture trust and create a personal connection with your prospect:

 How did you get into [industry, job, hobby, club/group]?